-Figure 2-1 shows how the expansion slots are arranged on the main circuit boards of the Macintosh IIci and Macintosh Quadra 700 computers.
-Notice the differences in the arrangements of the slots in the two computers.
-Also notice the alignment of the PDS slot with NuBus slot \$E in the Macintosh Quadra 700 computer.
+Figure 2-1 shows the arrangement of the expansion slots on the main circuit boards of the Macintosh IIfx and Macintosh Quadra 900 computers.
+Notice the differences in the arrangement of the slots in the two computers.

-• Figure 2-1 Arrangement of the expansion slots in the Macintosh IIci and the Macintosh Quadra 700 computers
+• Figure 2-1 Arrangement of the expansion slots